sijunhe/sijunhe.github.io/_posts/2022-02-19-sentence-embeddings.markdown

 </p>

 - The text generation objective follows the seq2seq LM introduced by [UniLM](https://arxiv.org/abs/1905.03197), where tokens in the source sentence can attend to all tokens in the source sentence and the tokens in the target sentence can only attend to the tokens to its left.
 - The STS objective utilizes in-batch similar sentences (due to the seq2seq task, both a[SEP]b and b[SEP]a are in the same batch) as positives and the rest as negatives.
-It accomplishes this in an efficient manner by taking the [CLS] embedding of the whole batch $V \in \mathcal{R}\^{bxd}$, normalize it by L2 distance along $d$ axis, takes an outer product $VV\^T$, pass each row through a softmax layer and optimize the cross entropy loss.
+It accomplishes this in an efficient manner by taking the [CLS] embedding of the whole batch $V \in \mathcal{R}^{bxd}$, normalize it by L2 distance along $d$ axis, takes an outer product $VV^T$, pass each row through a softmax layer and optimize the cross entropy loss.
 This can also be seen as contrastive learning, as the in-batch positives are pulled together and the in-batch negatives are pushed apart.

 ### SimCSE